6 Storylines to Expect in 'Outlander' Season 5, According to the Books

 [Warning: The following contains potentially MAJOR spoilers for Season 5 of Outlander, taken from the book inspiration.]

-Sassanachs!
-Yet another long Droughtlander is upon us.
+Sassenachs!
+Yet another long Droughtlander is coming to an end.

 Historically, Seasons 2-4 have had 13 episodes each with Seasons 3 and 4 premiering in the fall, while Season 2 premiered in April and the series initially debuted in August.
+This time around, Season 5 is slated to include 12 episodes.
 We also know the show is based off the brilliance of author Diana Gabaldon's words, and so far, each book in her series has corresponded with a season of the show.

 Outlander producers have confirmed that Season 5 will indeed be based off the fifth book, The Fiery Cross, and pick up where Season 4 left off, so the time period would be between 1770 to 1772.
 So, keeping that in mind, here are some major plot points to expect in Season 5.